ArcaneCat-MC/Releases/README.md

 > Server still in beta
 ### 2: Maintenance
 > Server needs to be whitelisted due to crashing Caused by too many skript variables
+### 3: Migrating
+> Currently Migrating The Server to Java From Skript